-Some children will require special educational provision because they have a disability which prevents or hinders them from making use of the educational facilities provided.
-Many children with a hearing or visual impairment will require specialist support or equipment to access their learning.
+Some pupils will require special educational provision because they have a disability which prevents or hinders them from making use of the educational facilities provided.
+Many pupils with a hearing or visual impairment will require specialist support or equipment to access their learning.

-The purpose of identification of a child's needs is to ensure that the school takes appropriate action to address the child's learning needs.
-At St Bonaventure's we identify the needs of pupils by considering the needs of the whole child not just the child's special educational needs.
+The purpose of identification of a pupil's needs is to ensure that the school takes appropriate action to address their learning needs.
+At St Bonaventure's we identify the needs of pupils by considering the needs of the whole child not just the pupil's special educational needs.

-The following areas are not considered to be SEN but may impact on progress and attainment:
+The following areas are not considered to be SEND but may impact on progress and attainment:

-- Disability (the Code of Practice outlines the "reasonable adjustment" duty for all settings and schools provided under current Disability Equality legislation - these alone do not constitute SEN)
+- Disability (the Code of Practice outlines the "reasonable adjustment" duty for all settings and schools provided under current Disability Equality legislation - these alone do not constitute SEND)

 - Attendance and Punctuality

 - Health and Welfare

 - English as an Additional Language (EAL)

 - Being in receipt of Pupil Premium Grant

 - Being a Looked After Child

 - Being the child of a serviceman or woman

 - Being adopted

-SECTION 3: A GRADUATED APPROACH TO SEN SUPPORT
+SECTION 3: A GRADUATED APPROACH TO SEND SUPPORT

-At St Bonaventure's all teachers are a teacher of SEN. Therefore, the school operates a graduated approach to SEN support.
+At St Bonaventure's all teachers are responsible for the learning and progress of all pupils in their care.
+The school operates a graduated approach to SEND support.

-Identification of SEN
+Identification of SEND

-Class teachers provide Quality First Teaching (QFT) to the children in their class and are responsible and accountable for the progress and development of the pupils in their class including where pupils access support from teaching assistants or specialist staff.
-The process for identifying SEN is as follows:
+Class teachers provide Quality First Teaching (QFT) to all pupils and are responsible and accountable for the progress and development of all the pupils in their class including where pupils access support from learning support assistants, LSA, or specialist staff.
+The class teacher(s) must communicate effectively to deploy the LSA so that the pupil's needs are met and work is matched to IEP targets.

+The process for identifying SEND is as follows: